elastx/elx-docs/content/en/docs/tech-previews/idp-ops.md

 While the ability for project moderators to invite other users to their projects still exist, it should be noted that new users won't be automatically enrolled in the tech preview.

+### Full credential reset
+Users in the tech preview can initiate a password reset by clicking on the "Forgot Password?" link below the login form.
+The password reset flow requires that user authenticate using their second-factor before proceeding.

+If the user has lost access to their second-factor (multiple can be configured as a backup), [Elastx Support](https://support.elastx.se) must be contacted for additional identity validation before both credentials are reset.
+This process is by design for security reasons, but may be reconsidered before the service is generally available.